-A supervised work experience providing on-the-job training in a business firm for students enrolled in various business career curricula of the Department of Business and Technology (QCC) or Department of Business and Technology (EC).
+A supervised work experience providing on-the-job training in a business firm for students enrolled in various business career curricula.
 (1.2)

-BUSN 249 Business Management Seminar
+BUSN 249 Business Seminar

+1 cr. hr.; 1 lecture hour; 0 lab hours per week.
 Prerequisite: Concurrent enrollment in BUSN 247.

-Designed exclusively for Business Management and Marketing Interns enrolled in BUSN 247.
 Provides intensive review and evaluation of on-the-job experience.
 (1.2)